 Brunch with a view like this is something no one should miss when they visit Margaret River.
 Its rock-star position overlooking the sparkling waters of Gnarabup Beach would be reason enough to visit, but good food and excellent coffee by venerable Aussie roasters Diamattina seal the deal.
-The brunch menu offers interesting twists on brunch classics, such as wild mushrooms with beetroot and thyme relish on sourdough, and a coconut bircher muesli with maple syrup, then ups the ante again with Freo sardines in smoked olive oil, olive tapenade and pickled onion.
-Open daily from 7.30am except Christmas Day. https://www.whiteelephantcafe.com.au/
+The brunch menu offers interesting twists on brunch classics, such as wild mushrooms with beetroot and thyme relish on sourdough, and a coconut bircher muesli with maple syrup, then ups the ante again with Spanish Eggs chorizo with smoked paprika and olive tapenade.
+Open daily from 7.00am except Christmas Day.

 For nearly 20 years, local roaster and Yahava founder Alex Kok has been sourcing the finest coffee beans from around the world for his burgeoning business, Yahava KoffeeWorks.
 His café franchises and Kwik Koffee drive-thrus are now dotted through along the WA coast, from here in Margaret River all the way up to Perth.
 A visit here is definitely all about the coffee – an immersive experience, where you can go behind the scenes at the roastery, sample different roasts at the tasting bench, scour the marketplace for takeaway beans, teas and equipment, and even take brewing classes.
 The menu offers brunch classics when you’re ready to relax.
 Open daily from 9am.

 About 10 minutes’ drive south of Margaret River town, in the little enclave of Witchcliffe, Yardbyrd has been gaining a stellar reputation over the past couple of years for its friendly atmosphere, great coffee and delicious food.
 The quirky interior – furnished with vintage pieces and complemented by a leafy courtyard brimming with pots of herbs – makes a delightful spot to enjoy brunch while browsing the selection of newspapers and magazines on offer.
-Owner Robert Mayberry is an old hand on the Perth café scene, so expect consummate coffee and a small but perfectly formed brunch menu (fresh apple bircher muesli, brekky burrito) focusing on the best produce of the region, including Geo Organics milk for your latte.
+Expect consummate coffee and a small but perfectly formed brunch menu (fresh apple bircher muesli, brekky burrito) focusing on the best produce of the region, including Geo Organics milk for your latte.
 Open daily from 6am weekdays, 7am weekends.
 Phone (08) 9774 5639.